DennisDean/SleepScienceViewer4/README.md

 - Automatic downsampling when creating heatmaps from long signals.
 - Minor figure tweaks to improve exports.
 - Streamlined interface for consistency.
+- Sleep Science viewer, Signal viewer, and Spectral Analysis Window can be opened at the same time.

 ### v0.4
 - Spectral window is functional with the primary goal of reviewing results before batch processing